-DO NOT allow persons to occupy aft-facing stern seats while the engine(s) is running.
+DO NOT allow persons to occupy aft-facing stern seats, foredecks, cabin decks, sundecks or swim platforms while the engine(s) is running.

 VISIBILITY

 Obstructed visibility can cause death or serious personal injury.
 Maintain clear visibility at all times.

 Arrange passengers and equipment for maximum visibility or designate a passenger to assist when visibility is limited.